 - The AStar32U4 library for the Arduino IDE helps interface with the on-board hardware on the A-Star 32U4 controllers.

 - AStar32U4 library documentation

-- This repository contains the A-Star Arduino add-on files, the Windows drivers, and the source code of the bootloader, as well as the AStar32U4Prime library and the Zumo32U4 library.
+- This repository contains Arduino add-on files, Windows drivers, and the source code of the bootloader for the A-Star 32U4 and the rest of our 32U4 family of boards.